-Neglecting the quality of the air you breathe on a daily basis could result in serious consequences.
+Neglecting the quality of the air you breathe daily could result in serious consequences.
 Illness, allergies, asthma and frequent headaches are just a few of many inconveniences that come from airborne particles floating around your home.
 Air pollution is also one of the factors that can affect your digestive system.